rmassidda/ir-2019/01_crawling.md

 The web is too big to be crawled by a single crawler, so the work should be divided avoiding duplication of work.
 Using static assignment is difficult to load balance the URLs assigned to a crawler, also the situation of fault-tolerance where one downloader could be removed or created in a dynamic way makes the static assignment prone to errors.

-A possibile solution is the use of the consistent hashing technique.
+A possible solution is the use of the consistent hashing technique.
 Given two[^1] hashing functions $h_s : \textrm{Server} \rightarrow {x}$ and $h_u : \textrm{URL} \rightarrow {x}$, we use an orientated circular mapping where the items are dynamically partitioned in arcs between the servers and, assuming clockwise orientation, each server needs to communicate only with its successor in case of mutation in the topography.

-In average each server of the $m$ server has assigned $\frac{n}{m}$ URLs, it's possibile to prove that this happens with hight probability.
+In average each server of the $m$ server has assigned $\frac{n}{m}$ URLs, it's possible to prove that this happens with hight probability.

 [^1]: The slides of the course mention only one function, also in some of the exercises the same function is used for both objects.